ko-build/ko/doc/ko_resolve.md

   -P, --preserve-import-paths    Whether to preserve the full import path after KO_DOCKER_REPO.
       --push                     Push images to KO_DOCKER_REPO (default true) -R, --recursive                Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
+      --sbom string              The SBOM media type to use (none will disable SBOM synthesis and upload). (default "go.version-m")
   -l, --selector string          Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
       --tag-only                 Include tags but not digests in resolved image references.
 Useful when digests are not preserved when images are repopulated.
   -t, --tags strings             Which tags to use for the produced image instead of the default 'latest' tag (may not work properly with --base-import-paths or --bare). (default [latest])